kirbym/devconnect/README.md

 1. Create a Heroku account.
 2. Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), this will allow you to deploy the app from the command line via Git.
 3. In your terminal, run **`heroku login`** and follow the prompts.
 4. Use **`heroku create`** to generate the project for you.
-This will generate an app name, like "aqueous-ravine-34057," for your project.
+This will generate an app name for your project.
 This will also create a remote for you to push your changes to and automatically build the app.
 5. Commit any changes you have to Git, if you haven't done so already.
 Then use the command **`git push heroku master`**.
 This will build and deploy the app for you.
 6. Then, you can open the link provided in the deploy process to view and use your app.
-For example, go to https://aqueous-ravine-34057.herokuapp.com/ to view the app.

 If you are like me and sometimes find yourself on a new machine but still want to deploy updates to the app, follow these steps.

 1. Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), if not done already.
 2. In your terminal, run **`heroku login`** and follow the prompts.
 3. Commit/push any changes you may have, if not done so already.
 4. Set a heroku remote for your project with the command, **`heroku git:remote -a <project name>`**.
 5. Then, trigger the build and deploy with your changes using the command, **`git push heroku master`**.
 6. Open the link provided in the deploy process to view and use your app.
-For example, go to https://aqueous-ravine-34057.herokuapp.com/ to view the app.